 The Surface Go, on the other hand, is more suited for these needs.
 But it has other issues – battery goes to zero if I don’t use the device for some time; it’s very slow and laggy at times; battery lasts a meager 3-4 hours; Windows 10 is not great for tablets – and it feels heavy and clumsy.
 The good thing is that it charges through USB-C, but not very well unless you can push some serious Amps to it.

 We’ve had this friendly, but at the same time rather real, thread with a few friends whether we should all purchase an iPad Pro.
-For some, it’s for working, for me it would be mostly for reading and casually browsing stuff.
+For some, it’s for work, for me it would be mostly for reading and casually browsing stuff.

-Samsung recently released their premium tablet called the Samsung Galaxy Tab S6.
-It ticks all the boxes – great display, good battery life, charges with USB-C and ‘just works.’
+Samsung recently released its premium tablet called the Samsung Galaxy Tab S6.
+It ticks all the boxes – great display, good battery life, charges with USB-C, and ‘just works.’
 But Android tablets are not fantastic for apps.
 So I’ve been on the fence on getting one, even though they are relatively cheap compared to iPads.
 The Samsung Galaxy Tab S6 is about 800 €, while a comparable iPad Pro is about 1250 €.
-That’s a price difference of about 56 %, or 450 €.
+That’s a price difference of about 56 % or 450 €.
 Admittedly the iPad Pro has 256 GB of base storage, while the Samsung device has 128 GB (but supports SD cards for added storage).

 I then had a look at the iPad Pro.
 The latest and greatest model was released in October 2018.
 Thus hardware is roughly 12 to 18 months old by now – and the iPad Pro is still commanding a premium price.